Solar Pool Heating

 Why should I heat my pool with Solar?

 The US Department of Energy has identified swimming pools as a huge consumer of energy across the country, and has recognized pool heating as one of the most cost-effective means of reducing energy consumption.
 Solar pool heating systems are the best investment a pool owner can make.
-Solar pool heating systems are being used in virtually every area of the United States.
-Systems are designed for indoor pools, larger municipal pools and commercial pools.
+They are being used in virtually every area of the United States and are designed for indoor pools, larger municipal pools and commercial pools.

 What about the environment?